hcilabwvu/superturker/README.md

 ## Code: Web Plugin for Collecting Data about Workers' Wages.

 We developed a Google Chrome extension to track and study workers' wages and work practices.
-You can download the code for this chrome extensuion on this [link](https://github.com/hcilabwvu/superturker/tree/master/extension)
+You can download the code for this chrome extensuion on this: [link](https://github.com/hcilabwvu/superturker/tree/master/extension)

 You will also need to deploy a server to collect and process the data You can find the code of the server side code on this [link](https://github.com/hcilabwvu/superturker/tree/master/server)